ht-gong/TQP-Inmem/README.md

 ### TPCH-DBGEN with Tensors

-We wrote torch-native dbgen linked here: https://github.com/hfhongzy/tpch-dbgen-tensors/tree/main
+We wrote a torch-native dbgen for generating TPC-H data linked here: https://github.com/hfhongzy/tpch-dbgen-tensors/tree/main

 Clone the repo and use the following instructions to configure the tpch-dbgen repo under its root directory.